dgilland/carafe/README.md

 def login():
     if valid:
         # default is for `auth` to look for `session['user_id']` to signify successful login
+        # so be sure to set it on successful login
         session['user_id'] = request.form['user_id']
     return ''